School Safety

 School Safety Specialists

 Each school corporation is required by Indiana Code to have a certified school safety specialist.
-Wabash City Schools goes above and beyond this minimum requirement and has over 9 certified school safety specialists.
+Wabash City Schools goes above and beyond this minimum requirement and has 10 certified school safety specialists.
 Each school safety specialist has completed certified training administered by the Indiana Department of Education focusing on the best and most up to date safety practices.
 Each safety specialist also completes two days of additional training each school year to keep up to date with the most basic as well as advanced fundamentals of school safety.
 Additional information on school safety can be located at the DOE website.

 School Resource Officer

-• Certified Instructor through the Indiana Law Enforcement Academy
+Certified Instructor (Indiana Law Enforcement Academy)

 Visitor Information